Oscars set for return to normal, except all the changes

 LOS ANGELES (AP) — For the first time in two years, the Academy Awards are rolling out the red carpet at Los Angeles’ Dolby Theatre for what the film academy hopes will be a back-to-normal Oscars.
 Except for all the stuff that’s changed.

-The telecast for the 94th Academy Awards will begin, as usual, at 8 p.m.
-EDT on ABC.
+The telecast for the 94th Academy Awards will begin, as usual, at 7 p.m.
+CDT on ABC.
 But little else about how this year’s Oscars will get underway is traditional.
-An hour before the broadcast begins, attendees will assemble in the Dolbyfor the presentation of eight awards and acceptance speeches that will be edited into a broadcast that producer Will Packer has promised will be a tight three hours.
+An hour before the broadcast begins, attendees will assemble in the Dolby for the presentation of eight awards and acceptance speeches that will be edited into a broadcast that producer Will Packer has promised will be a tight three hours.

 It’s one of many shifts, both slight and tectonic, around this year’s ceremony.
 After two years of pandemic — and a socially distanced 2021 edition with record-low ratings — the Academy Awards will try to recapture their exalted place in pop culture with a revamped telecast that’s expected to see a streaming service win best picture for the first time.